biosimulators/biosimulators.github.io/docs-src/index.rst

 This package provides a summary of the documentation for the `BioSimulators <https://biosimulators.org>`_ registry of biosimulation tools.

 * `Tutorials for users and developers of simulation tools <https://biosimulators.org/help>`_
 * `Example SED-ML files and COMBINE archives <https://github.com/biosimulators/Biosimulators_test_suite/tree/dev/examples>`_.
-This includes examples for the BioNetGen Language (BNGL), CellML, NeuroML/LEMS, the Smolydn language, and the Systems Biology Markup Language (SBML).
+This includes examples for the BioNetGen Language (BNGL), CellML, NeuroML/LEMS, the Smolydn language, the Systems Biology Markup Language (SBML), and XPP.
 * `FAQs for users and developers of simulation tools <https://biosimulators.org/help/faq>`_
 * `Documentation about BioSimulators' conventions for users and developers of simulation tools <https://biosimulators.org/standards>`_
 * Documementation for users of the Python packages for the individual standardized simulation tools available through BioSimulators